 and,

 In other words, we have:

 The same consensus condition holds for $\nabla_y g_i(x_i^{*},y_i^{*})$, $i=1,\ldots,N$.
-We find that the optimal values satisfy all Karush-Kuhn-Tucker (KKT) conditions which are necessary and sufficient conditions for optimality for differentiable convex functions (Chap.
+We find that the optimal values satisfy all the Karush-Kuhn-Tucker (KKT) conditions, which are necessary and sufficient conditions for optimality of differentiable convex functions (Chap.
 5.5.3 \cite{Boyd2004}).
-Hence, the derivatives of cost functions of all prosumers with respect to consumption as well as production must reach consensus at the optimal point.
+Hence, the derivatives of the cost functions of all prosumers with respect to consumption as well as production must reach consensus at the optimal point.

-This type of consensus condition has been used in \cite{Wirth2014,Griggs2016} to derive place-dependent probabilities that ensure convergence to the consensus condition and thus to the optimal point.
+This type of consensus condition has been used in \cite{Wirth2014, Griggs2016} (single resource case) and \cite{Syed_sm2018} (multi-resource case) to derive place-dependent probabilities that ensure convergence to the consensus condition and thus, to the optimal point.